Franklin-University-WEBD236/webd236-money-lab1-starter/README.md

-# WEBD 236 Lab 1 starter
+# WEBD 236 Lab 1 Starter Code

 Applications to send and receive money are very commonplace these days.
 You can think of this application as a "Venmo" or "PayPal" type application.
 A transaction is a case where money was sent from one individual to another.
 Transactions have an amount, subject, message, sender, receiver, and a date the transaction took place.